 - Printing a photo

-(music playing) Hello, I'm Tim Grey.
-For fifteen years I've been writing books and magazine articles, speaking at workshops and seminars around the world, and producing video training titles.
-All aimed at helping photographers better understand complex subjects.
-One of the more complicated subjects photographers face, is color management.
-But in this video training title, I'm going to make this topic appraoachable, and, dare I say, perhaps even fun.
-I'll start off by laying the foundation of a color-managed workflow, helping you understand the concepts involved.
-And showing you some of the configuration options you'll want to consider.
+- [Tim] Hello I'm Tim Grey.
+For 15 years I've been writing books and magazine articles, speaking at workshops and seminars around the world, and producing video training titles all aimed at helping photographers better understand complex subjects.
+One of the more complicated subjects photographers face is color management but in this video training title I'm going to make this topic approachable and dare I say perhaps even fun.
+I'll start off by laying a foundation of a color managed work flow helping you understand the concepts involved and showing you some of the configuration options you'll want to consider.

-Finally we'll take a look at the specific settings you'll want to use when printing your photos.
-Including the use of output profiles, printer options, and more, we all want to make our photographic images look their best with an efficient work flow.
-In this workshop, I'll help you take the images you've already optimized, and make sure the final output looks as accurate as possible, with excellent quality.
+Finally we'll take a look at the specific settings you'll want to use when printing your photos including the use of output profiles, printer options, and more.
+We all want to make our photographic images look their best with an efficient work flow.
+In this workshop I'll help you take the images you've already optimized and make sure the final output looks as accurate as possible with excellent quality.
 I look forward to helping you better understand how to ensure the best prints and other output for your digital photos.